Life on Moyclare Bog

 Flora of Moyclare Bog

-The LIFE project team are currently mapping and surveying the site.
+Project ecologist William Crowley mapped and surveyed the site extensively over the years.
 Our report on the flora and fauna of Moyclare will follow here soon.
+Here’s William at work on Moyclare:

 In the meantime, previous reports have indicated that Moyclare is very much a living bog.
 Much of the bog surface corresponds with ARB and is very wet, though not quaking, with a high cover of Sphagnum beneath a sparse cover of Calluna vulgaris and abundant Trichophorum germanicum.
 Vaccinium oxyccocos is especially abundant on lawns of the moss Sphagnum magellanicum.